justeattakeaway/pie/packages/components/pie-webc/README.md

   </a>
 </p>

 # Table of Contents

 1. [Introduction](#pie-webc)
 2. [Installation](#installation)
 3. [Contributing](#contributing)

 ## pie-webc

-`pie-webc` is a bundle that contains all PIE web components built using the Lit library.
+`pie-webc` is a wrapper package which contains **all** PIE web components.

-This package can be easily integrated into various frontend frameworks and customized through a set of properties.
+This means that after installing this package as a dependency, you can use as many PIE web components as you like, without bloating your application with unused code, or slowing it down with unnecessary component registrations in the browser.

 ## Installation